Studination blog cover: IELTS 6.0 to 7.0 (exams)

 Writing: where Task 1 quietly kills your band

-IELTS Writing has two tasks.
-Task 1 (the graph or process description, 20 minutes) is worth one-third of your writing band.
-Most Nepali test-takers underweight Task 1 and overweight Task 2.
+Writing has two tasks, and Task 1 (the graph or process description, 20 minutes) is worth one-third of your Writing band, yet most Nepali test-takers underweight it and overweight Task 2.
+That imbalance is exactly where the points go.

-What kills Task 1: paraphrasing the prompt poorly, missing the overall trend, using imprecise data references.
-Many Nepali candidates copy the prompt verbatim, which costs them 0.5 to 1.0 band right there.
-Examiners want the prompt rephrased in your own words.
+Task 1 dies on three things: weak paraphrasing of the prompt, a missing overall trend, and imprecise data references.
+Many candidates copy the prompt verbatim, which costs 0.5 to 1.0 band immediately, because examiners want the prompt rephrased in your own words.

-How to fix Task 1: spend 5 to 8 weeks practising graph and process descriptions.
-Use the IELTS Liz YouTube channel (free, well-known IELTS teacher) or the Cambridge IELTS book series (13 to 19).
-Develop a template: introduction (paraphrased prompt), overview (one or two key trends), body paragraph 1 (specific data points supporting trend 1), body paragraph 2 (specific data points supporting trend 2).
-Use exactly that structure for every Task 1.
-Do not innovate.
+A fixed template fixes Task 1.
+Spend 5 to 8 weeks practising graph and process descriptions using the free IELTS Liz YouTube channel or the Cambridge IELTS books 13 to 19.
+Use one structure every time: introduction (paraphrased prompt), overview (one or two key trends), body paragraph 1 (data supporting trend 1), body paragraph 2 (data supporting trend 2).
+Do not innovate on test day.

-Task 2 (the essay) is where most prep classes focus.
-The issue here is coherence and cohesion.
-Nepali essays often follow a 4-paragraph structure (introduction, point 1, point 2, conclusion) but lack signposting between paragraphs.
-Linking words (firstly, however, in contrast, as a result, on the other hand) carry your reader through the argument.
+Task 2, the essay, is where coherence and cohesion decide your band.
+Nepali essays often follow a clean 4-paragraph shape but lack signposting between paragraphs, and linking words (firstly, however, in contrast, as a result, on the other hand) are what carry the reader through your argument.

 Reading: speed is everything

-IELTS Academic Reading has 3 passages, 40 questions, 60 minutes.
-Most Nepali test-takers can answer 35 to 38 questions correctly given unlimited time.
-Within 60 minutes, they answer 25 to 30 correctly.
-Speed is the only difference between 6.0 and 7.5.
+Academic Reading has 3 passages, 40 questions, and 60 minutes, and speed is the only real difference between 6.0 and 7.5.
+Most Nepali test-takers answer 35 to 38 questions correctly given unlimited time, but only 25 to 30 within the 60-minute limit.

-What you must do: read 3 to 5 long-form English articles per day for at least 6 weeks before the test.
-The Economist, The Atlantic, BBC long reads, NYT magazine, Wired.
-The passages on IELTS are similar in difficulty and topic range.
-Reading habitually trains your eye to skim and your brain to grab key information without re-reading.
+Daily long-form reading is the training that builds that speed.
+Read 3 to 5 English articles a day for at least 6 weeks before the test, using The Economist, The Atlantic, BBC long reads, NYT magazine, or Wired.
+IELTS passages match these in difficulty and topic range, and habitual reading trains your eye to skim and your brain to grab key information without re-reading.

-Time allocation.
-Do not spend more than 20 minutes per passage.
-If you are stuck on a question after 90 seconds, mark it, move on, come back at the end.
-The worst mistake is to lose 5 minutes on one question and run out of time on a passage with 13 easier questions.
+Spend no more than 20 minutes per passage.
+If a question stumps you after 90 seconds, mark it, move on, and return at the end.
+Losing 5 minutes on one question can cost you a passage of 13 easier ones.

 Listening: where Nepali test-takers underperform

-Listening has 4 sections, 40 questions, 30 minutes plus 10 minutes to transfer answers (in paper-based).
-Nepali candidates often score lowest in listening, especially in Section 3 (a conversation between 3 to 4 people in an academic context).
+Listening has 4 sections, 40 questions, and 30 minutes plus 10 minutes to transfer answers on paper.
+Nepali candidates often score lowest here, especially in Section 3, a conversation between 3 to 4 people in an academic setting.

-The issue: accents.
-IELTS uses British, Australian, Canadian, American, and occasionally Indian English.
-Nepali candidates who have only listened to Indian-English news (a lot of Kathmandu media uses this) struggle with Australian and Canadian accents.
+Accent variety is the core problem.
+IELTS uses British, Australian, Canadian, American, and occasionally Indian English, and Nepali candidates who have mostly heard Indian-English news (common in Kathmandu media) struggle with Australian and Canadian voices.

 What to do in the 4 weeks before the test

-Week 4: take a full official IELTS practice test from Cambridge IELTS 18 or 19.
-Score yourself honestly.
-Identify which section is your weakest.
-Spend the next two weeks specifically on that section.
+Week 4 starts with a full official practice test from Cambridge IELTS 18 or 19.
+Score yourself honestly, find your weakest section, and commit the next two weeks to it.

-Week 3: focused practice on your weakest section.
-If speaking, daily 10-minute monologues recorded and reviewed.
-If writing, three Task 1 and three Task 2 essays per day, with a tutor reviewing at least one per day.
-If reading, two timed passages per day.
-If listening, daily 30 minutes of varied English audio plus 1 practice section per day.
+Week 3 is focused practice on that weakest section.
+For Speaking, record and review a daily 10-minute monologue.
+For Writing, do three Task 1 and three Task 2 essays a day with a tutor reviewing at least one.
+For Reading, two timed passages a day.
+For Listening, 30 minutes of varied audio plus one practice section daily.

-Day of: eat a real breakfast.
-Avoid heavy coffee.
-Use the restroom before each section.
-If you get stuck on a question, move on.
-The 0.5 band difference between 6.5 and 7.0 is often 4 to 5 questions across the test — do not lose them all on one passage.
+On test day, eat a real breakfast, avoid heavy coffee, and use the restroom before each section.
+Arrive 60 minutes early.
+When a question stalls you, move on, because the 0.5 band that separates 6.5 from 7.0 is usually 4 to 5 questions spread across the test, not all clustered in one passage.

 When to take the IELTS One Skill Retake

-Since 2023, IELTS One Skill Retake lets you re-sit a single section (any one of Speaking, Writing, Reading, Listening) within 60 days of your original test, provided your original test was computer-delivered.
+The IELTS One Skill Retake, available since 2023, lets you re-sit a single section (Speaking, Writing, Reading, or Listening) within 60 days of your original test, provided that original test was computer-delivered.
+It is the cheapest fix for a single weak band.

-When to use it: you scored 6.5 overall but 5.5 in one section (e.g., Speaking) that disqualifies you from your target programme.
-Retaking just Speaking is faster and cheaper than retaking the full test.
+Use it when one section is dragging your overall down.
+If you scored 6.5 overall but 5.5 in Speaking, and that one band disqualifies you from your target programme, retaking only Speaking is faster and cheaper than sitting the full test again.

-When NOT to use it: you are below 6.0 in two or more sections.
-Retaking the full test gives you a fresh shot at all four.
-Two One Skill Retakes is more expensive than one full test.
+Do not use it when you are below 6.0 in two or more sections.
+A full re-sit gives you a fresh attempt at all four, and two One Skill Retakes cost more than one full test anyway.

 Related